To get here:

 - Reception Staple has a print driver configuration that will staple together sheets by default.

 The name of the printer.

-The model name obtained from the printer.
+The model name of the printer.

 Check this to make the print queue Active so all users can use the print queue.
 Remember to print the printer’s ID sign and mount this at the printer.
 That way, users can easily identify the physical printer.
 Deactivating a print queue will not remove the print queue from computers, where it is already installed.
 To remove a print queue from computers, you should Delete the print queue.